asukiaaa/arduino-XboxControllerNotificationParser/README.md

 A library for arduino to parse notification from a xbox series X or S controller.

+This library is parser.
+If you want to handle controller of xbox series X or S with ESP32, use [XboxSeriesXControllerESP32_asukiaaa](https://github.com/asukiaaa/arduino-XboxSeriesXControllerESP32) instead.

 ## Setup

 ### Arduino IDE